 If you need more vision coverage, you may be eligible for the Federal Employees Dental and Vision Insurance Program (FEDVIP).
-The FEDVIP is available during open enrollment, from mid-November through mid-December.
-You can view plans in the online marketplace.1
+The FEDVIP is available during the open enrollment, and you can view plans in the online marketplace.1

 Does TRICARE Cover LASIK?

-LASIK (laser-assisted in situ keratomileusis) is a vision correction surgery that uses lasers to fix eye conditions like:
+LASIK surgery isn't covered under TRICARE insurance.
+It's a vision correction surgery that uses lasers to fix eye conditions like: